Arduino

 }

-Any DUELink module can be run Arduino software, replacing the default DUELink firmware.
-A good example will be DueDuino.
+Any DUELink module can be run Standalone using the Arduino software, replacing the default DUELink firmware.
+An example will be DueDuino.

 The chip used on al DUELink modules is STM32C071, which is fully supported by the Arduino IDE through the ST extension.
-However, we have made a board support package specifically for you.
-But wait, we did not just leave ti at that!
+But wait, we did not just leave it at that!
 We have a board support package for you.

-Start the Arduino IDE, under File navigate to Preferences click Additional boards manager URLs: icon, in the new window copy and add both URLs below.
-Click Ok.
+Start the Arduino IDE.
+Under File, navigate to Preferences then click Additional boards manager URLs: icon.
+In the new window, copy and add both URLs below then click Ok.

 https://github.com/ghi-electronics/duelink-libraries/raw/main/arduino/BoardManager/package_duelink_index.json